AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-fa-global_aspects-12:

-12. For a subprogram that has a ``global_specification``, an object (except constants without variable input) or state abstraction that is declared outside the scope of the subprogram, shall only be referenced within its implementation if it is a ``global_item`` in the ``global_specification``.
+12. For a subprogram that has a ``global_specification``, an object (except a constant without variable inputs) or state abstraction that is declared outside the scope of the subprogram, shall only be referenced within its implementation if it is a ``global_item`` in the ``global_specification``.

 .. _tu-fa-global_aspects-13:

-13. A ``global_item`` shall occur in a Global aspect of a subprogram if and only if it denotes an entity (except for constants without variable inputs) that is referenced by the subprogram.
+13. A ``global_item`` shall occur in a Global aspect of a subprogram if and only if it denotes an entity (except for a constant without variable inputs) that is referenced by the subprogram.

 .. _tu-cbatu-global_aspects-14: